craftcms/docs/docs/cloud/migrating.md

 ### Cloud Config

 Cloud expects a `craft-cloud.yaml` file at the root of your repository.
 At a minimum, this file must contain a `php-version` key to tell Cloud what PHP runtime to use.
-It’s also where you’ll communicate to the builder where your Composer and Node “roots” are—if you have customized your project’s directory structure, you may need to provide additional keys in this config file.
+It’s also where you’ll communicate to the builder where your Composer and Node.js “roots” are—if you have customized your project’s directory structure, you may need to provide additional keys in this config file.

 Read more about using the [Cloud config file](config.md).